About the Finance Program

 Why should you choose the SAU finance program?

 The finance faculty are qualified professionals with over 30 years of combined teaching experience and many years of corporate and consulting expertise.
 The faculty can help you design your course work to fit your specific needs.

-The Series 7 emphasis will help you get a position with a reputable financial firm or prepare you to go into your own business.
+The finance major will help you get a position with a reputable financial firm or prepare you to go into your own business.
 The corporate finance emphasis can prepare you to find a career as a corporate analyst or other corporate financial positions.

-Our academic building, The Poling Center for Global Learning and Leadership, includes the CP Federal Credit Union Trading Room, which trains students for series seven certification, Bloomberg equities and Bloomberg fixed income products.
+Our academic building, The Poling Center for Global Learning and Leadership, includes the TRUE Community Credit Union Trading Room, which trains students for corporate and personal finance careers.
 The trading center features: